These are the symptoms of how our body reacts to a situation that is out of our control.

 To produce the fight-or-flight response,

-· the hypothalamus activates two systems:
+The hypothalamus activates two systems:

 The sympathetic nervous system the adrenal-cortical system.

 The sympathetic nervous system uses nerve pathways to initiate reactions in the body,

 The adrenal-cortical system uses the bloodstream.

 The combined effects of these two systems are the fight-or-flight response.

 If there's a burglar at the door, you're going to have to take action and fast.

-The sympathetic nervous system sends out impulses to glands and smooth muscles and tells
+The sympathetic nervous system sends out impulses to glands and smooth muscles and tells.

 The adrenal medulla to release epinephrine (adrenaline)

 Norepinephrine (noradrenaline) into the bloodstream.

-· The pituitary gland (a major endocrine gland) secretes the hormone ACTH (adrenocorticotropic hormone).
+The hypothalamus releases corticotrophin-releasing factor (CRF) into the pituitary gland, activating the adrenal-cortical system.
+The pituitary gland (a major endocrine gland) secretes the hormone ACTH (adrenocorticotropic hormone).

 ACTH moves through the bloodstream and ultimately arrives at the adrenal cortex, where it activates the release of approximately 30 different hormones that get the body prepared to deal with a threat.

 The sudden flood of epinephrine, norepinephrine and dozens of other hormones causes changes in the body that include:

-· Smooth muscle relaxes in order to allow more oxygen into the lungs nonessential systems (like digestion and immune system)
+The smooth muscle relaxes in order to allow more oxygen into the lungs nonessential systems (like digestion and immune system)

 All of these physical responses are intended to help you survive a dangerous situation by preparing you to either run for your life or fight for your life (thus the term "fight or flight").

-Fear and the fight-or-flight response in particular is an instinct that every animal possesses.
+Fear and the fight-or-flight response, in particular, is an instinct that every animal possesses.

 Higham Ferrers, Kettering, Wellingborough & Northampton.